 IntroductionThe Institute for Policy & Social Research was established in 2000 as the Policy Research Institute.
 PRI became IPSR in August, 2006.
 IPSR brings together social scientists from a broad range of disciplines to pursue and conduct sponsored research at the international, national, regional, state, and local levels.
 IPSR affiliated faculty represent disciplines such as economics, education, environmental studies, geography, political science, public administration, social welfare, sociology, and urban planning.

-IPSR has five research centers: the Center for Science, Technology, and Economic Policy, the Center for Environmental Policy, the Center for International Political Analysis, the Center for Research on Global Change, and the Indigenous Geographies Research Center.
-In addition, the Institute currently has one workgroup, Law, Society, and Global Justice.
+IPSR has seven research centers: the Center for Military, War, and Society Studies, the Center for Science, Technology, and Economic Policy, the Center for Environmental Policy, the Center for the Study of Injustice, the Center for Indigenous Research, Science, and Technology, Center for Compassionate & Sustainable Communities, and the Surveillance Studies Research Center.
+In addition, the Institute currently has two workgroups, Population Research (KU Pop) and Public Anthropology.
 The research centers and workgroup(s) foster collaborative projects among faculty with similar research interests.

 IPSR’s grant development staff assists researchers with all stages of proposal development, beginning with identifying potential funding sources, developing and refining the proposal, preparing the budget, and finalizing the proposal for submission.
 Once awarded, IPSR assists with award administration.
 IPSR research is funded by the federal government, private foundations, corporations, and state and local governments.

 Other IPSR research services include computing and data services, publications, and conference and workshop planning.

 Annual Report, 2020-21IPSR published an annual report detailing changes and achievements during fiscal year 2021.
 Read the report to learn about IPSR’s work and plans for the 2021-22 year.